Secretary of State for Scotland: Reduced responsibility

-With the advent of legislative devolution for Scotland in 1999, the role of secretary of state for Scotland was diminished.
-Most of the functions vested in the office since administrative devolution in the 19th century were transferred to the newly established Scottish Ministers upon the opening of the Scottish Parliament, or to other UK government ministers.
-Most of the functions and powers of the secretary of state for Scotland transferred to the first minister of Scotland as the head of the Scottish Government.
-Donald Dewar served as the first first minister of Scotland between 1999–2000, having previously served as the secretary of state for Scotland between 1997–1999.
+With the advent of legislative devolution for Scotland in 1999, the role of Scottish secretary was diminished.
+Most of the functions vested in the office since administrative devolution in the 19th century were transferred to the newly established Scottish ministers upon the opening of the Scottish Parliament, or to other British government ministers.
+Many went to the first minister of Scotland as the head of the Scottish Government.
+Donald Dewar served as the first first minister of Scotland between 1999 and 2000, having previously served as the Scottish secretary between 1997 and 1999.

-However, the secretary of state does represent Scotland in the Cabinet of the United Kingdom on matters that are not devolved to the Scottish Parliament, and also holds Scotland Questions on the first Wednesday of every month between 11:30 am and 12 noon, when any member of Parliament can ask a question on any matter relating to Scotland.
+However, the Scottish secretary does represent Scotland in the Cabinet of the United Kingdom on matters that are not devolved to the Scottish Parliament, and also holds Scotland Questions on the first Wednesday of every month between 11:30 am and 12 noon, when any member of Parliament can ask a question on any matter relating to Scotland.
 However, devolved issues are not usually raised by MPs, as these are decided solely by Scottish Government policy, and influenced, discussed and voted on by members of the Scottish Parliament in Edinburgh.
-Moreover, the secretary of state for Scotland cannot introduce any bill or legislation in the UK Parliament relating to a devolved matter under the convention that the UK Government will not introduce legislation on devolved areas without the agreement of the Scottish Parliament.
+Moreover, the Scottish secretary cannot introduce any bill or legislation in the British Parliament relating to a devolved matter, under the convention that the British Government will not introduce legislation on devolved areas without the agreement of the Scottish Parliament.
 The secretary of state is also the group leader of the Scottish MPs from the government party.